lazylibrarian/LazyLibrarian/README.md

 <img src="http://tweakers.net/ext/f/nRWbGC8qWH2y2BqYNVHUJuIn/full.png" width="800">
 <img src="http://tweakers.net/ext/f/4gmyYa6Wf8zcd0WpbanIGFwl/full.png" width="800">

 Yes, it looks like headphones, that's because I am using it's datatables also for generating booktables.
 I also copied a lot of code from Headphones, CouchPotato and Sickbeard.
 I am learning python, so I hope my coding will become better with practice (consider when you laugh out loud about my code that I didn't know any python a few months ago)...
 Taking babysteps ;)

-LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
-It uses the extensive Goodreads.com website as a source, but I'd like to write locales too (like bol.com for dutch info.
-Other languages need to be added by others).

 Right now its capable of the following:
 * find authors or books and add them to the database